jedisct1/libsodium-doc/public-key_cryptography/authenticated_encryption.md

 ## Algorithm details

 * Key exchange: X25519
-* Encryption: XSalsa20 stream cipher
+* Encryption: XSalsa20
-* Authentication: Poly1305 MAC
+* Authentication: Poly1305

 ## Notes

 The original NaCl `crypto_box` API is also supported, albeit not recommended.

-`crypto_box()` takes a pointer to 32 bytes before the message, and stores the ciphertext 16 bytes after the destination pointer, the first 16 bytes being overwritten with zeros. `crypto_box_open()` takes a pointer to 16 bytes before the ciphertext and stores the message 32 bytes after the destination pointer, overwriting the first 32 bytes with zeros.
+`crypto_box()` takes a pointer to 32 bytes before the message and stores the ciphertext 16 bytes after the destination pointer, with the first 16 bytes being overwritten with zeros. `crypto_box_open()` takes a pointer to 16 bytes before the ciphertext and stores the message 32 bytes after the destination pointer, overwriting the first 32 bytes with zeros.

-The `_easy` and `_detached` APIs are faster and improve usability by not requiring padding, copying or tricky pointer arithmetic.
+The `_easy` and `_detached` APIs are faster and improve usability by not requiring padding, copying, or tricky pointer arithmetic.